 - La Terazza: a casual Mediterranean restaurant that serves a variety of Mediterranean dishes.
 They are known for their delicious hummus .

 - The Green Room: a casual vegan and vegetarian restaurant that serves a variety of healthy options.
 They are known for their delicious smoothies.

 Sayulita Hotels or where to stay:

 We stayed at the new hotel that open at Sayulita Azul Pitaya.
 We stayed there during the busiest time of the year and we felt that were tucked away in a secluded enclave.
 It has a big pool and gorgeous view of the beach closer to the northern end of Sayulita beach.
 We had a mini kitchen and microwave as well as fridge.

 Our room also had a good sized balcony which was a great place to dry our swimming suits and towels!
 We found it to be a great place to stay with kids.

 Sayulita is well known as a destination for backpackers, and it has many hostels to accommodate them.
 I didn’t really check out any of them, but I walked by a few and they looked like decent places to crash.
 However, you can find very budget friendly for just a few bucks per night.
-A long list of them can be found here.

 Best Times to go to Sayulita